-Innovation, adaptability, and tech are just a few things that both Square and Roku have in common – but we ask, which is the better investment?
+Innovation, adaptability, and tech are just a few things that both Square and Roku have in common – but which is the better investment?

-In its top 10 holdings, many familiar faces jump out, including Tesla, Slack, Crispr Technologies, Roku (NASDAQ: ROKU), and Square (NYSE: SQ).
-Roku and Square along with several other Ark ETF stocks are perfectly positioned as high-growth stocks in the increasingly digitized world we find ourselves in.
-But, which one is a better buy?
+In its top 10 holdings, many familiar faces jump out, including Tesla, Shopify, Spotify, Roku (NASDAQ: ROKU), and Square (NYSE: SQ).
+Roku and Square are perfectly positioned as high-growth stocks in the increasingly digitized world we find ourselves in but which is a better buy?

-Roku is a service which allows users to access and stream many channels from its easy to use platform.
+Roku is a service that allows users to access and stream many channels from its easy-to-use platform.
 Just plug it in, connect to the internet, and start streaming.
-On a year-over-year (YoY) basis, Roku’s Q3 earnings have shown an increase in its active user accounts by 43% to 46 million, whilst the revenue generated from its platform increased by 73% to $319 million and its player revenue increased 62% to $132 million.
+Roku’s Q1 earnings showed an increase in revenue growth of 79% to $574 million and the firm added 2.4 million active users during the quarter, bringing its total to 52.6 million.
 It is fair to say that Roku is steadily gaining popularity and thus investors in this company will have been delighted with its results over the past year alone.

 Square is a digital payment platform that aims to provide both consumer and merchant-facing services.
 As part of its double-sided ecosystem, it provides credit-card readers, which are meant to be plugging into a mobile device as well as its Cash App, a peer-to-peer payment system.
 With well-renowned Twitter CEO, Jack Dorsey, also captaining Square, its growth has been impressive.

-Square has several great features that allow it to appeal to a broad range of people, you can buy and sell bitcoin, use its trading feature, get a short-term loan, and also get a debit card through the deal it made with Marqueta.
-The company seems to be branching out, especially with this recent move into Bitcoin territory even the most bearish of investors in this stock are changing their tune now (cough cough Mark Palmer).
+Outside of crypto, Square has several great features, you can use its trading feature, get a short-term loan, and also get a debit card through the deal it made with Marqueta.

 So which is a better investment?

-Both of these companies rate equally well, investing in either one (or both) would be a good call as they are likely to continue on their growth trajectory and adapting to the world as they go.
+Both of these companies rate equally well, investing in either one (or both) would be a good call as they are likely to continue on their growth trajectory by adapting to the world.
 Roku is forming new deals and adapting its platform to make streaming more, well, streamlined.
-Square provides a myriad of financial services in one simple app which will continue to attract customers for a broad variety of reasons.
+Meanwhile, Square provides a myriad of financial services in one simple app which will continue to attract customers for a broad variety of reasons.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently hold long positions in companies mentioned above.
 Read our full disclosure policy here.